mongodb/specifications/source/bson-binary-vector/bson-binary-vector.md

 #### Binary structure

-Following the binary subtype `0x09` is a two-element byte array.
+Following the binary subtype `0x09` a two-element byte array of metadata precedes the packed numbers.

 - The first byte (dtype) describes its data type.
 The table above shows those that MUST be implemented.
 This table may increase.